PhillipHow/CovidImpfDeBot/README.md

 ## Contributing

 Please star this repository if the daily updates helped you through the last weeks of lockdown (like they did for me).
-Feel free to open pull requests in German or English if you notice bugs or typos! :) You can also send in pull requests with new features, but keep in mind that the bot should stay rather simple and lightweight.
+Feel free to open pull requests in german or english if you notice bugs or typos! :) Pull requests with new features are also welcome, but keep in mind that the bot should stay rather lightwight and simple.

 ## Thanks